hivdb/chiro-cms/resources/covid-review.md

 VE607 was reported in one study to inhibit SARS-CoV S protein-ACE2-mediated cell entry[^10.1016/j.chembiol.2004.07.013] but does not appear to have been studied further.
 HTCC polymers are cationacally modified chitosan derivatives that appear to inhibit cell entry of multiple coronaviruses including MERS-CoV and SARS-CoV[^10.1101/2020.03.29.014183][^10.1371/journal.pone.0156552].
 SARS-RBD-Hexapeptide is weak inhibitor of SARS-CoV viral entry, but nonetheless suggests the possibility that small peptides may be able to inhibit the interaction of coronavirus S1 receptor binding domains and ACE2[^10.1016/j.antiviral.2011.12.012].
 Emodin is a plant derivative that appears to weakly inhibit SARS-CoV S protein-ACE2-mediated cell entry[^10.1016/j.antiviral.2006.04.014], although it has also been proposed to inhibit SARS-CoV release from cells[^10.1016/j.antiviral.2011.02.008].

 Arbidol is an oral drug used in Russia and China to treat influenza and other viral infections[^10.1016/j.antiviral.2014.04.006][^10.1128/JVI.02077-15].
 It is reported to have _in vitro_ activity against multiple viruses and to inhibit viral entry by binding viral surface glycoproteins[^10.1016/j.antiviral.2008.10.009].
-Its EC50 has been reported A crystal structure of arbidol in complex with influenza hemagglutinin showed that arbidol binds to a hydrophobic cavity in the hemagglutinin trimer stem[^10.1073/pnas.1617020114].
+Its SARS-CoV-2 EC50 has been reported to be 4 and 11A crystal structure of arbidol in complex with influenza hemagglutinin showed that arbidol binds to a hydrophobic cavity in the hemagglutinin trimer stem[^10.1073/pnas.1617020114].
 There have been five small studies of arbidol in patients with SARS-CoV-2, including two open-label controlled studies[^10.1101/2020.03.17.20037432][^10.1101/2020.03.19.20038984] and three observational studies[^10.1016/j.jinf.2020.03.002][^10.1016/j.jinf.2020.03.060][^10.1101/2020.04.06.20042580].
 One controlled trial suggested it was inferior to favipiravir at reducing time to clinical recovery[^10.1101/2020.03.17.20037432]; one observational trial suggested it was inferior to nebulized interferon α2b at reducing viral shedding; and one observational trial suggested that it may have been more effective than lopinavir/r at reducing viral shedding[^10.1016/j.jinf.2020.03.060].

 ___Conclusion: Most of the compounds in this section have not been well studied and therefore appear unlikely at the present time to lead to useful treatments.___